-Find your home at 1st Congregational
+Find your home at First Congregational Church

 - An environment of warmth and welcome